certeu/morio/docs/docs/guides/contributors/docs/readme.md

 #### Using a jargon term

-Once you have created a jargon term, you can use it by _emphasizing_ it in your markdown content.
+Once you have created a jargon term, you can use it by _emphasising_ it in your markdown content.

 For example, this markdown: